-Join us on Thursday, May 14, 2020 for the American School of Classical Studies at Athens’ fifth annual Gala at Gotham Hall in New York City.
+Join us on Friday, October 30, 2020, for the American School of Classical Studies at Athens’ fifth annual Gala at Gotham Hall in New York City.
 Experience an extraordinary evening of culture, cuisine, and inspiration at a landmark venue in Midtown Manhattan.
 Celebrate Greece's rich heritage with the Hellenic world’s most influential leaders and scholars, and help support our vital mission.
-The Gala provides an important source of funding for the School.
-All proceeds from the event will directly benefit our acclaimed programs in archaeological exploration, education, outreach, publications, and research.
+The Gala provides an important source of funding for the School and its academic programming, excavations, outreach, publications, research, and a wide range of free public lectures, exhibitions, and concerts.
 If you cannot attend, we hope you will consider supporting the School with a monetary or auction item donation at gala.ascsa.org.

 Schedule of Events

 After-party: 10:00–11:00 PM

 At Gala 2020, we will be honoring two distinguished scholars: Edward E. Cohen and Curtis Runnels.